 Offsetting risk in retirement

 Your retirement portfolio probably includes some market-based investments that help grow your wealth, but that are also subject to volatility.
-Because the cash value of whole life insurance is guaranteed not to fall, it can help provide a source of liquidity during market downturns, when you’re less inclined to sell your investments in order to produce retirement income.
+Because the cash value of whole life insurance is guaranteed not to fall, it can help provide a source of funds for your during market downturns, when you’re less inclined to sell your investments in order to produce retirement income.